Tell Your Story

 Great time

-Reopening dayton airport USO.
-I volunteered there f6 years and met a lot of wonderful service people: some became friends.
+Reopening Dayton Airport USO.
+I volunteered there for 6 years and met a lot of wonderful service people: some became friends.
 I have over 1,832 volunteer hours and was looking forward to another 6+ years.
-I gave a ear to the service men as they were on way to funerals,...
+I gave an ear to the servicemen as they were on their way to...

 Brenda: Great time

-Reopening dayton airport USO.
-I volunteered there f6 years and met a lot of wonderful service people: some became friends.
+Reopening Dayton Airport USO.
+I volunteered there for 6 years and met a lot of wonderful service people: some became friends.
 I have over 1,832 volunteer hours and was looking forward to another 6+ years.
-I gave a ear to the service men as they were on way to funerals, weddings ect
+I gave an ear to the servicemen as they were on their way to funerals, weddings, etc

-Michael, the story isn't about me, it's about our fellow citizens who have signed up to defend our country - where ever they may be assigned.
+Michael, the story isn't about me; it's about our fellow citizens who have signed up to defend our country, wherever they may be assigned.
 I was a naval officer, and my period of duty was when we were not at war or shooting at anybody.
-But that was just my luck of...
+But that was just my luck of the...

-Michael, the story isn’t about me, it’s about our fellow citizens who have signed up to defend our country – where ever they may be assigned.
+Michael, the story isn’t about me; it’s about our fellow citizens who have signed up to defend our country, wherever they may be assigned.
 I was a naval officer, and my period of duty was when we were not at war or shooting at anybody.
 But that was just my luck of the draw.
-My two USNA roommates both got shot down in Vietnam, one surviving and the other died of his wounds.
+My two USNA roommates both got shot down in Vietnam, one surviving and the other dying of his wounds.
 I support the USO because I know they give our service men and women what the U.S. Government doesn’t give them – a connection with home, entertainment in areas where a break from the grind is essential, and care packages that continually let them know that their country appreciates their service.
 Bob Hope and his troop during World War 2 is a perfect example.
-My contributions are just a drop in the bucket, but I’ll continue to contribute what I can as long as we have troops in harms way.
+My contributions are just a drop in the bucket, but I’ll continue to contribute what I can as long as we have troops in harm’s way.

 The USO Club in Danang, Vietnam in 1965.

 I was the Engineering Officer on the USS Holmes County, LST 836.
 My main experience with the USO was a USO Club in Danang, Vietnam, 1965 -1966.
 We enjoyed going to the USO Club there when we were able to.
-I'l never forget the sign at the door, "please leave you side...
+I'll never forget the sign at the door, "Please leave your side...

 Art: The USO Club in Danang, Vietnam in 1965.